Alaman07/webdev-projects/README.md

-this is a clone of youtube landing page which uses youtube data api to fetch videos i built this while i was learning React js
+this is a clone of youtube landing page which uses youtube data api to fetch videos.
+I built this while I was learning React js